Always17365/yudp/README.md

-# yudp is an reliable UDP implementaion.
+# yudp is an reliable UDP implementation.
 To make powerful RUDP utility, I'm working on it.